 Nonetheless, after researching extensively on the subject, we have narrowed it down to 10 rifles.
 These ten are in different categories.
-We have selected the ten based on their performance, user-feedback, and our own personal experiences.
+We have selected the ten based on their performance, user feedback, and our own personal experiences.

 A Quick Check Of The Best 308 Hunting Rifle For The Money